 Include your Patient in Decision-making.

 Determine your patient’s major concerns.
 Are they looking to avoid surgery, normalize hand appearance or merely alleviate pain?
 What activities have become difficult because of hand dysfunction and where could you provide stability to increase function?
 We know that this kind of involvement is something you probably do anyway.
 But let us underscore that in our experience, the more a patient is included in the decision-making process, the greater the compliance with the therapy.
-This gives the patient a much-needed sense of control about something that will have a great impact on their life.
+This gives the patient a much-needed sense of control over something that will have a great impact on their life.

 Consider Function AND Appearance.

-Obviously a splint that functions well will only be successful if the patient wears it.
-Every aspect of SIRIS™ Splints addresses both halves of the splinting equation: therapy and patient self-esteem.
+Obviously, a splint that functions well will only be successful if the patient wears it.
+Every aspect of SilverRing™ Splints addresses both halves of the splinting equation: therapy and patient self-esteem.
 They are the perfect therapeutic shape as well as lightweight and attractive.
 We use gold and silver for a host of practical reasons.
 They are strong and malleable, and able to withstand repeated adjustments to tighten or loosen the fit.
 They are hypoallergenic, easily cleaned, and can even be sterilized when used in a controlled environment.
 But they are also attractive to wear, encouraging patients to leave their splints on during all activities from gardening to dining at a 4-star restaurant.

 Evaluate the Total Cost of Splinting.